 2) Send this page to your networks via email

-First and foremost, any financial contribution you make goes to ensuring a living wage for four transgender San Franciscans.
+First and foremost, any financial contribution you make goes to ensuring a living wage for three POC transgender San Franciscans.
 Specific to the genesis of this project, it will enable Fluid to obtain a physical space and the requisite coffee-making equipment to serve our communities the best way we can, along all the necessary permits, licenses, and domains, while setting up the business accounts required to get the project running swiftly and smoothly.
 We will also retain the services of a photographer, videographer, graphic designer, accountant, and business attorney — not only to put our best foot forward, but to ensure that Fluid Cooperative Cafe endures to serve future generations of trans, nonbinary, and gender-nonconforming folks in San Francisco and beyond.